AlexisLacosteMarin/stream-statut/README.md

-//Configuration :
+Step 1 - Configuration :

 1 : Go in Terminal
 2 : Write npm init
 3 : Touch your Entry touch seven times
 4 : Write npm i --save discord.js

-//Code :
+Step 2 - Code :

 1 : Create an new file, name index.js
 2 : Copy my code

-//Setup :
+Step 3 - Setup :

 IMPORTANT : What do you must to change is just this : NAME, CHANNEL, TOKEN :